singhmnprt01/MLOps/README.md

-# Deploy a Docker image of ML as a flask API on Oracle Kubernetes Engine (OKE)
+# Deploy a ML Flask Application on Oracle Kubernetes Engine (OKE)